Buffalo Metro Rail: Amherst corridor

-In the December 4, 2006 edition of The Spectrum, a publication of the University at Buffalo (UB), it was announced that then-school president John B. Simpson was planning to get a project underway that would connect UB's North, South and downtown campuses via a transportation system.
+In the December 4, 2006, edition of The Spectrum, a publication of the University at Buffalo (UB), it was announced that school president John B. Simpson was planning to get a project underway that would connect UB's North, South and downtown campuses via a transportation system.
 The proposed systems included a subway, trolley or light rail.
 A study that was published in 2014 detailed four alternatives chosen for the corridor, including a light rail corridor and three bus rapid transit corridors.
 The light rail corridor would extend from a turnout at University station, head north to Niagara Falls Boulevard past the Boulevard Mall, turn to Sweet Home Road, enter the University at Buffalo North Campus and parallel Interstate 990 ending at the Crosspoint Business Park in Getzville.

 Planning and funding is currently underway for a northbound Niagara Falls Boulevard extension to the University at Buffalo North Campus.
 As of 2019, the proposed turnout tunnel to Niagara Falls Boulevard has been shortened, increasing the overall length of the street-side light rail portion of the route, and a new tunnel has been added to the design near I-290.
 In addition, the chosen corridor would parallel Audubon Boulevard and end at a park-and-ride after passing under I-990, rather than continuing to the Crosspoint Business Park.
 The NFTA has also released a finalized scoping report and a draft environmental study report, and has been receiving community input on the project.